Larry Johnson, CC BY 2.0, via Wikimedia Commons; Image Size Adjusted

 Wyoming is a state in the Mountain West subregion of the Western United States.
 The 10th largest state by area, it is also the least populous and least densely populated state in the contiguous United States.
 The state capital and the most populous city is Cheyenne.

 Wyoming's western half is mostly covered by the ranges and rangelands of the Rocky Mountains, while the eastern half of the state is high-elevation prairie called the High Plains.
-It is drier and windier than the rest of the country, being split between semi-arid and continental climates with greater temperature extremes.
 Federal lands include two national parks—Grand Teton and Yellowstone—two national recreation areas, two national monuments, several national forests, historic sites, fish hatcheries, and wildlife refuges.

 The Great Plains meet the Rocky Mountains in Wyoming.
 The state is a great plateau broken by many mountain ranges.
 Surface elevations range from the summit of Gannett Peak in the Wind River Mountain Range, at 13,804 feet (4,207 m), to the Belle Fourche River valley in the state's northeast corner, at 3,125 feet (952 m).
 In the northwest are the Absaroka, Owl Creek, Gros Ventre, Wind River, and the Teton ranges.
 In the north central are the Big Horn Mountains; in the northeast, the Black Hills; and in the southern region the Laramie, Snowy, and Sierra Madre ranges.